ROILTechnology/ROIL_info/privacy-policy.md

 embedded form, where the third-party content displays directly on our service.
 In both cases, such usage may enable these third parties to collect Personal Data about you, which is outside of our control.

+Privacy Shield rules govern the circumstances in which we may be held liable for the onward transfer of Personal Data to third parties.

 ## Location of Your Data